 The first line of the file specifies the location that the subsequent lines will apply to.
 Keep this in mind if you switch the location of logging in the Nginx configuration files.

-The rest of the file specifies that the logs will be rotate daily and that 52 older copies will be preserved.
-The general configuration of logrotate is outside of the scope of this article.
+The rest of the file specifies that the logs will be rotated daily and that 52 older copies will be preserved.

-We can see that the "postrotate" section contains a command similar to the manual rotation mechanisms we were employing:
+postrotate section contains a command similar to the manual rotation mechanisms previously employed:

 This section tells Nginx to reload the log files once the rotation is complete.

 It is important to keep an eye on server logs in order to maintain a functional site and ensure that you are not exposing sensitive information.
-This guide should serve only as an introduction to your experience with logging.
+This guide serves only as an introduction to your experience with logging.
 You can learn more general tips in our tutorial on How To Troubleshoot Common Nginx Errors.